AlexZhurkevich/HistoQC-Tiling/README.md

 Sorting program was taken from [here](https://github.com/ncoudray/DeepPATH/tree/master/DeepPATH_code).
 To run **Sort_Tiles.py** in my container, you need to manually copy over **Sort_Tiles.py** to a folder where you would like to store the output of this program.
 Sample command:
 `docker run -t -i -u $(id -u ${USER}):$(id -g ${USER}) -w /mnt/YOUR_FOLDER -v /hdd:/mnt tf/tf:latest python3 Sort_Tiles.py --SourceFolder=/mnt/TILER_OUTDIR --JsonFile=/mnt/YOUR_FOLDER/metadata_file --Magnification=20 --MagDiffAllowed=0 --SortingOption=6 --PercentTest=10 --PercentValid=10 --nSplit 0`
 ### Docker arguments:
+  - `-u $(id -u ${USER}):$(id -g ${USER})` sets a user that uses a container, this particular command will set your host username as username running inside of the container, this will eliminate privilige issues.
+I do not recommend changing it unless you know what are you doing.
+  - `-v` mount volume of host machine to a container, you should mount a volume that has `outdir` of **SVS_Tiler.py** as well as directory where you store **Sort_Tiles.py**.
+This way you will have an access to files from previous step, as well as sorting program.
+Example /hdd:/mnt.
+  - `-w` setting workplace, this is a container directory that contains **Sort_Tiles.py** file you've mounted with `-v`.
+Example /mnt/YOUR_FOLDER. **Remember!!!**
+ Since you've mounted host volume to a container, access to directory inside a container will be relative to a container.
+In other words, if you have **Sort_Tiles.py** in `/hdd/YOUR_FOLDER/Sort_Tiles.py` on host machine, when you mount with `-v /hdd:/mnt`, container filepath is this `/mnt/YOUR_FOLDER/Sort_Tiles.py` and `/mnt/YOUR_FOLDER/` is argument you should pass, otherwise container wont have an access to **Sort_Tiles.py** file.

 **Python instructions**:
 If you do not want to use docker, you can install HistoQC manually, instructions [here](https://github.com/choosehappy/HistoQC).
 In order to install requirements for my code, I recommend `python3.6, openslide-tools, python3-openslide, libvips` (through apt-get install) and `pyvips, Pillow, openslide-python` (through pip3 install).
 You can look at [UT_Dockerfile](https://github.com/AlexZhurkevich/HistoQC-Tiling/blob/main/UT_Dockerfile) and check what I am installing in docker image, install the same thing.
 I also recommend using `ubuntu 20.04+`, because older versions might have some incompatibilities with newer `libvips` versions, you can still use `libvips` on older distros but you might need to build it from [source](https://libvips.github.io/libvips/install.html).